SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DomDefinition.md

 ## Requirements

-- To **create or update** a `DomDefinition` object, it must contain a `SectionDefinitionLink` for each module `SectionDefinition` defined in the `ModuleSettings`.
+- To **create or update** a `DomDefinition`, it must contain a `SectionDefinitionLink` for each [ModuleSection](xref:DOM_ModuleSections) defined in the `ModuleSettings`.

-- When you **update** the `SectionDefinitionLinks` list of a `DomDefinition` object, it is not possible to remove a link when there are already `DomInstances` that have sections for this link.
+- When you **update** the `SectionDefinitionLinks` list of a `DomDefinition`, it is not possible to remove a link when there are already `DomInstances` that have sections for this link.
 However, you can hide the link from the UI by flagging it as soft-deleted.

-- A `DomDefinition` object can only be deleted when no `DomInstances` are linked to it.
+- A `DomDefinition` can only be deleted when no `DomInstances` are linked to it.
 You should therefore first delete those before you can delete the `DomDefinition`.

 ## Errors